dapogon/cellcoal/README.md

 2. Compile: type make.
 The program should compile without much problem in Linux/MacOSX.
 The makefile is provided for the gcc compiler.

 3. Run: type ./cellcoal.
 Arguments will be read from a parameter file called `parameters`.
-Alternatively, arguments can be entered directly in the command line.
+Alternatively, arguments can be entered directly in the command line, or from a specific parameter file with a different name.

 ## Citation